Saturday, 16 May 2009

 While I waited to be arrested, I could do nothing but lodge my protest with the Election Commission and seek the removal of the DM cum Returning Officer and the SP.
 The two officers again swung into action after my letter to the Election Commission the night before poll and seized Rs 2.5 lac from Sadhu Yadav’s hotel but yet again, spared the BJP.

+Late in the night, the town Inspector came to my Guest House and gave me bail at home.
 But they , by their actions, cooked up fodder for the BJP’s runour mills which worked feverishly that night with each story more bizarre than the other.
 The rumour which took the cake was the wildest one: That Prakash Jha has been arrested with one crore rupees cash being distributed and also fifty Bollywood starlets!!!

 Many TV news channels tracked me on poll day.
 They did not find any item numbers.
 Did they?
+The babudom’s ploy to de-activate my support had obviously failed.

 It showed at the booths the next day.
 The strong turn out was deterred by slow poll.
 My own campaign too has been slow and steady over the last five years , since losing the 2004 elections.
 My sincere commitment to Champaran’s development will surely reflect when the EVMs print out the result on May 16.
 Just wait and watch.